 The "Apply Now" application link below is now live.
 Proposals will be reviewed by the LSA Democratic Engagement Fund Committee appointed by the Dean and composed of students with faculty and administrative support.
 Proposals will be reviewed and approved on a rolling basis.
 More information will be forthcoming about the selection process.

 Applicants with selected proposals will be expected to do the following:

 - Provide a report that summarizes the impact of the funded activity, along with a final budget—any unused funds must be returned—to the Office of the Associate Dean for Undergraduate Education at the conclusion of the project.
 All final reports—and in some cases progress reports—must be submitted no later than May 1, 2017.

 - Include a “Lessons Learned” document as part of the final report to serve as a resource for future student applicants.

 Please contact Michelle Ehlers, Executive Secretary, Office of the Associate Dean for Undergraduate Education (email@example.com) with any questions.

 Student applicants for the Fund must be enrolled in LSA.

 Student applicants should be a member or have the endorsement of a recognized student organizations (RSO) in the University.
 We urge students to develop projects that bring together 2 to 3 (or more) RSOs.

-Students This is such a fantastic idea!
-I just finished my edits. who are not members of a RSO and wish to apply as individuals should contact the Office of the Associate Dean for Undergraduate Education to discuss their options.
+Students who are not members of a RSO and wish to apply as individuals should contact the Office of the Associate Dean for Undergraduate Education to discuss their options.